-At present, many organizations have adopted this concept, as it encourages open and unbiased communication, which not just help in the company to grow, but also maintains transparency in the company’s operations.
+At present, many organizations have adopted this concept, as it encourages open and unbiased communication, which not just helps in the company to grow but also maintains transparency in the company’s operations.
 It also gives freedom of expression to the employees.
-Moreover, it also increases job satisfaction in the employees.
+Moreover, it also increases job satisfaction among employees.

-The ways in which workmen can take part in management is called forms of participation.
-There are a number of forms in which Participative Management exists, wherein the level indicates the extent and depth of employee’s participation in the management.
-Come let’s discuss the various forms/levels of participative management:
+How workmen can take part in management is what we call forms of participation.
+There are several forms in which Participative Management exists, wherein the level indicates the extent and depth of employee’s participation in the management.
+Come, let’s discuss the various forms/levels of participative management:

 - Informative Participation: In this type of participation, members are entitled to receive information, discuss and offer suggestions or express their views on various issues of general economic importance.

 - Consultative Participation: As the name suggests, the organization’s management consults with the workers on various matters of employee welfare like working conditions, safety and health.
-But, the ultimate decision is taken by the company’s top-level management and the views of the employees are taken into account while deciding on the matter.
-This means that it is up to the discretion of the management, to accept or reject the suggestions.
+However, it is the company’s top-level management who makes the decisions.
+Further, the employee’s opinions and views are taken into account while deciding on the matter.
+This means that it is up to the discretion of the management to accept or reject the suggestions.

-- Associative Participation: It is the extended form of consultative participation, as in such participation, the company management is morally obligated to adopt and execute the unanimous decisions and suggestions of the workers.
-And so the management and workers of the organization participate in the decision jointly.
+- Associative Participation: It is the extended form of consultative participation.
+In such participation, the company management has the moral obligation to adopt and execute the unanimous decisions and suggestions of the workers.
+And so, the management and workers of the organization participate in the decision jointly.

-- Administrative Participation: In administrative participation, the level of authority sharing is higher.
-It facilities freedom to the employees in exercising administrative and supervisory powers.
+- Administrative Participation: The level of authority sharing is higher in administrative participation.
+It facilities freedom for the employees in exercising administrative and supervisory powers.

-The levels discussed above showcase increasing degree of worker’s participation in the management depending upon the nature of functions, worker’s strength, department, etc. In this, informative participation is the lowest and decisive participation is the highest form of participation in an organization.
+The levels discussed above showcase an increasing degree of worker participation in the management depending upon the nature of functions, worker’s strength, department, etc. In this, informative participation is the lowest and decisive participation is the highest form of participation in an organization.

 Importance of Participative Management

-The concept of participative management is a universally accepted one and that is why it is implemented by many organizations, worldwide.
+The concept of participative management has universal acceptability.
+That is why there are many organizations across the world which implement it.
 The importance of participative management is:

-- The employees easily connect themselves with the organization, which results in improved performance.
+- The employees easily connect with the organization, resulting in improved performance.

-- It motivates employees, due to their involvement in the management.
+- It motivates employees due to their involvement in management.

-- It increases job satisfaction and cooperation of employees, which reduces conflicts in the workplace.
+- It increases job satisfaction and cooperation among employees, reducing workplace conflicts.

-- More commitment and dedication is seen in employees towards the achievement of goals.
+- More commitment and dedication are seen in employees towards the achievement of goals.

-- It leads to good communication, as the work problems are shared by them mutually.
+- It leads to good communication, as they share work problems mutually.